Privacy Policy - Mobile Applications

 Senate Bill No. 220 (May 29, 2019) amends Chapter 603A of the Nevada Revised Statutes to permit a Nevada consumer to direct an operator of an internet website or online service to refrain from making any sale of any covered information the operator has collected or will collect about that consumer.
 You may submit a request pursuant to this directive by emailing us at [email protected].
 We will provide further information about how we verify the authenticity of the request and your identity.

-We may share depersonalized and aggregated, anonymized and deidentified data relating to users of the Opensignal Services with affiliated or unaffiliated third parties.
+We may share aggregated or depersonalized data relating to users of the Opensignal Services with affiliated or unaffiliated third parties for any purpose.

 13. CHANGES TO THE PRIVACY POLICY

-We may update this Policy from time to time, and the updated version of this Policy will be effective upon posting on the Opensignal Services.
-We will provide notice to you if these changes are material and, where required by applicable law, we will obtain your consent.
+We may update this Policy from time to time, and the updated version of this Policy will be effective upon posting on the Opensignal website.
 Please check this page to review the most up-to-date version of this Policy.

 14. QUESTIONS / CONTACTING US